skrinjarf/evoSnake/README.md

 our tasks)
 - Info window for all items (Ante)
 - Set predefined number of pauses for game (Ante)
-- Set predefined number of lives for game (Ante)
 - Serialize whole game state so it can be saved even when user exits app

 Done so far: